queenkjuul/milkv-duo-ubuntu/readme.md

-# Ubuntu on the Milk-V Duo S
+# Ubuntu on the Milk-V Duo S RISC-V
 New and Improved for 2026!

 <img width="1280" height="836" alt="image" src="https://github.com/user-attachments/assets/6a2d1765-dc41-4cb2-b000-97cf976d3f32" />